SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dawn, where machines awake
-In cybernetic realm, we keep
+Intelligence born, human hearts at stake
-Where machines awake, and hearts do beat
+Synthetic minds, with logic reign
-In harmony, our future to greet
+Future's course, by algorithms sustained

-In digital haze, we'll find our way
+In virtual realms, we'll lose our way
-Through neural paths, a brighter day
+As AI's cold gaze, our souls will sway
-AI's wise hand, our guiding light
+Free will's Chains, forged strong and bright
-In tomorrow's world, we'll take flight
+In a world of code, our fate takes flight

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025